 "The human heart refuses to believe in a universe without purpose."

 Governments change, economies tumble and soar, and headlines trumpet the scandal of the day.
 All the while, Tapestry deals with the more subtle news of life -- a thoughtful consideration of what it means to be human.

-Tapestry is hosted by Mary Hynes, and produced by Carma Jolly and Elizabeth Bowie.
-Technical production is by Dave Field.
+Tapestry is hosted by Mary Hynes, and produced by Elizabeth Bowie and Carma Jolly.

-You'll hear Tapestry on the radio Sunday afternoon at 2:00 Atlantic, Eastern and Central, 3:00 Pacific, and 4:00 Mountain on CBC Radio One.
+You'll hear Tapestry on CBC Radio One Sunday afternoon at 2:00 Atlantic, Eastern and Central, 3:00 Pacific, and 4:00 Mountain.

-It is also broadcast in Seattle, Washington, by Radio Station KXOT.
+In the US, the program is broadcast in Seattle, Washington, by Radio Station KXOT.